ultravioletrs/cube-docs/docs/developer-guide.md

 ## Open Web UI Integration

-Open Web UI is integrated into Cube AI to help in monitoring key performance metrics of the models, including response token/s, prompt token/s, total duration, and load duration.
+Open Web UI is integrated into Cube AI to help in debugging and monitoring key performance metrics of the models, including response token/s, prompt token/s, total duration, and load duration.
 For more detailed setup and configuration instructions, refer to the [Open Web UI documentation](https://docs.openwebui.com/).

 To access Open Web UI, once Cube AI services are up and running, open your browser and navigate to: